textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Compensate for persistent connections mod_deflate bug?

 Some mod_deflate versions have a bug that breaks subsequent requests when keep-alive is used.
 Dropping the connection is the only reliable way to fix this.
 Setting this preference to 'Yes' will close the connection, forcing the browser to reconnect for the next request.

-### Use DNS?

-This setting only has an effect, when "Logging" in "Site Preferences" is turned on.
-Using DNS will allow you to translate IP adresses in your logs to host-names.
-For some servers this might subjectively slow down your site, in which case you might want to turn this off.

-### Maximum URL length (in characters)

-This prevents URLs that are longer than specified from functioning.
-It could be helpful in damage limitation.

-### Use plugins?

-This allows you to turn off support for plugins.
-You might want to do this if you find strange errors happening on your site, and you want to make sure that it is not the fault of plugins.

-### Use admin-side plugins?

-Admin-side plugins are those which can change the operation of the administration interface.
-They might hook into already existing actions, like editing or publishing articles, or they might add new tabs for added/extended functionality.

-### Allow PHP in pages?

-When enabled, this setting allows PHP code within page and form templates.
-PHP code must be without both opening and closing PHP tags, and enclosed within [php](/home/www/zendstudio/dokuwiki/bin/doku.php?id=php) tags.

-### Allow PHP in articles?

-When enabled, this setting will allow use of PHP within articles.
-The author must have sufficient privileges to do so.
-PHP code must be both without opening and closing PHP tags, and enclosed within [php](/home/www/zendstudio/dokuwiki/bin/doku.php?id=php) tags.

-### Allow raw php?

-When enabled, this setting allows raw PHP code to be used.
-Normally this isn't allowed, and PHP code must be without both opening and closing PHP tags, and enclosed within txp:php tags.
-This setting is for backwards compatible purposes only, and it is recommended to be set to 'No'.

 [Next: Languages panel](http://docs.textpattern.io/administration/languages-panel)